Tutorial - Getting Started with PCB Design

 Setting Up the Design Rules

-The PCB Editor is a rules-driven environment, meaning that as you perform actions that change the design, such as placing tracks, moving components, or autorouting the board, Altium Designer monitors each action and checks to see if the design still complies with the design rules.
+The PCB Editor is a rules-driven environment, meaning that as you perform actions that change the design, such as placing tracks, moving components, or autorouting the board, the software monitors each action and checks to see if the design still complies with the design rules.
 If it does not, then the error is immediately highlighted as a violation.
 Setting up the design rules before you start working on the board allows you to remain focused on the task of designing, confident in the knowledge that any design errors will immediately be flagged for your attention.

 - With the PCB as the active document, select Design » Rules from the menus.